 Choking or gurgling sounds

 Pale, blue, or cold skin

 Limp or unconsciousness body

-Overcoming an opiate addiction may seem like an insurmountable task, but recovery is possible with professional help and hope for a better future, even if you have a severe opiate addiction.
+Overcoming an opioid addiction may seem like an insurmountable task, but recovery is possible with the right treatment program.

 If you’re ready, treatment can help guide you through each step of the recovery process with a high level of support and encouragement along the way.
 We encourage you to learn more about opioid addiction treatments at Silvermist Recovery Center in Pennsylvania.